tacocat-ada/tacocat-ada.github.io/index.md

 Everyone has heard this quote or experienced it firsthand.
 It is no secret that social networks greatly impact career and personal life.

-Maybe the first industry that comes to mind is the movie industry.
+This claim also holds true in the movie industry, and maybe more than others.
 In this project, we analyzed the social network of people who work in the movie industry.
 We used the [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) and [IMDb](https://www.imdb.com/interfaces/) datasets to do our analysis.

 We analyzed the large social network by dividing it into clusters and then zoomed into the significant clusters to investigate further why these clusters exist and who are the key people that bridge different clusters.
 We looked at each cluster's common attributes and tied them into real movie industries.